alyssafink/Categorizing-Tucson-Homes-For-Equitable-Energy-Retrofits/README.md

 This repository provides documentation for a method used to assign all single-family homes in Tucson into categories (based on construction year and exterior wall type) and determine the percentage of each category that sit within Low-Income and Disadvantaged Communities (LIDAC) according to the Climate and Economic Justice Screening Tool.

 The method was originally applied to a pilot study completed Fall 2024 for SBE580: Research Methods under the instruction of Dr. Philip Stoker.
+The complete report can be found here: [INSERT LINK HERE].

 Please note that all scripts were run through R Studio, not the GitHub CLI.